Updated March 14, 2023

 What is Selenium Testing?

 Selenium is an open-source (free)suite that is used for making the tests automated, which are being carried out on the web browser – used for testing web application.
-As Selenium tool is open-source, it requires no costs related to its licensing, which gives it an extra edge over other tools used for similar purposes.
+As the Selenium tool is open-source, it requires no costs related to its licensing, which gives it an extra edge over other tools used for similar purposes.
 This testing which is backed by this Selenium tool is called as Selenium Testing.

 This open-source automated testing suite is quite like the HPE Unified Functional Testing software (UFT), but its knack of focusing on automating web-based applications makes it distinctive.
 Selenium Testing enables automating tests for web applications across diversified platforms as well as browsers.
 This type of testing is well-versed with a curated set of software, which can be used to quench various needs of an organization with respect to testing.
 It can boost the business growth of an organization and give it a secured online environment in the long run.